berkeley-scf/r-bootcamp-winter-2019/modules/module2_managingR.md

 3) Put the *data/cpds.csv* file in some other directory on your computer, such as *Downloads*.
 Use `setwd()` to set your working directory to be that directory.
 Read the file in using `read.csv()`.
 Now use `setwd()` to point to a different directory such as *Desktop*.
 Write the data frame out to a file without any row names and without quotes on the character strings.

-4) Make a plot with the airline data.
+4) Make a plot with the gapminder data.
 Save it as a PDF in *Desktop*.
 Now see what happens if you set the *width* and *height* arguments to be very small and see how it affects the resulting PDF.
 Do the same but setting width and height to be very large.

 5) Figure out where (what directory) the *graphics* package is stored on your machine.
 Is it the same as where the *fields* package is stored?